-A PSA CRJ900 at Indianapolis International Airport.
+A PSA CRJ700 at Ronald Reagan Washington National Airport.

 “This is a great time to be at PSA,” said Capt.
-Travis Ricks, the pilots’ Master Executive Council (MEC) chairman.
-“Our relationship with management is improving daily, and we’re committed to making our airline a better place to work.”
+Steven Toothe, the pilot group’s MEC chair.
+“Our relationship with management is improving daily, and MEC and company leaders are committed to making our airline a better place to work.”

 Last year, PSA saw the delivery of more than 12 CRJ700s transferred from Envoy Air, moving PSA toward its goal of 150 aircraft.
 The fleet is made up of 35 CRJ200s, 45 CRJ700s, and 35 CRJ900s.
 PSA has also announced that it will return 14 CRJ200s and replace them with 14 new CRJ900s in 2019.
 The carrier will also be taking delivery of seven CRJ700s from Envoy.

 It’s a great improvement from 2016, when PSA struggled to increase the size of its pilot group to meet its jet delivery schedule, resulting in the cessation of the delivery of aircraft from Envoy.
 Today, PSA’s growth has hit a record high with the addition of more than 350 new pilots in 2018, bringing the pilot group to more than 1,850.
 The wholly owned carrier averaged about 20 pilots in each of its 2018 monthly new-hire classes.

 With the opening of new bases in Norfolk, Va., and Philadelphia, Pa., in 2018, the carrier now maintains base operations in seven U.S. cities.
 And with new regional service to Toronto, Ont., and an additional route to Nassau, Bahamas, PSA has continued to maintain steady growth.